rodgon81/esphome/esphome/components/dxs238xw/readme.md

           invalid_cooldown: 0ms
 ```

-## External Status Led
+# External Status Led

 For the status led present on the meter, it must be configured with the following code.
+[Status Led](https://esphome.io/components/status_led)

 ```yaml
     status_led: